 “The beta readers made a significant contribution to the completion of my novel.
 The draft had already been through a structural edit with the support of an excellent editor, but the feedback from actual readers of historical fiction added a new dimension, stimulating me to tweak parts of the narrative to make them livelier and/or more comprehensible.”

 Send us a booking enquiry

 To get your beta project started, send us a booking enquiry via one of the buttons on this page.
-You’ll need to tell us when you would like your project to start – there are two possible start dates available per month.
-You’ll also need to tell us more about your book, including its subgenre/s, historical period, and word count.
+You’ll need to tell us when you would like your project to start – there are two possible start dates available per month, usually either the 1st or the 15th.
+You’ll also need to tell us about your book.

 Complete your booking